 Hiking… trudging around outdoors without the comfort of regulated temperatures over terrain that can be hilly, rocky, muddy, and sandy through brush, briars, swamps, or deserts with flies, mosquitoes, ticks, scorpions, and all sorts of wild animals.

 Sounds awful at first glance, so what’s the purpose of hiking?

-Hiking, the simple act of strolling down a path through nature, offers a unique opportunity for exercise, socialization, learning, escape, reflection, expansion of thought, and improved mental well-being.
-One unparalleled activity with benefits covering the gamut of physical, social, familial, cognitive, mental, spiritual, and financial well-being.
+Hiking, the act of strolling down a path through nature, offers opportunities for exercise, socialization, learning, escape, reflection, expansion of thought, and improved mental well-being.
+While the benefits of hiking cover physical, social, familial, cognitive, mental, spiritual, and financial well-being.

 Financial too?
 Yep, even financial.

 Let’s look at the purpose of hiking and its benefits in greater detail.

 Regular physical activity has a positive effect on your health where inactivity is associated with health issues like heart disease, obesity, osteoporosis, and diabetes.

 Hiking is the activity of choice for many people seeking consistent physical activity.
 The adventure of hiking and exposure to nature are great motivating factors for beginning, though the many benefits of hiking keep them on the trails.1,2,3

 The physical activity of hiking benefit you by:

 - Boosting good cholesterol (HDL)